mezhanglei/simpleform/packages/render/README.md

 ```

 - Parameters received by the registration component of the form:
+The registration component in the form receives a context parameter
 ```javascript
 export interface GenerateParams<T = {}> {
   name?: string;